- 10 Home Remedies

 It is usually not possible to get rid of a stye completely overnight.
-Several ways can fasten the healing include:
+However, several methods can speed up the healing process, such as:

 - Protecting the eyes from dust and pollution

 - Warm compression and massaging: This can be done by using a clean washcloth dipped in warm water and gently placing it over the affected eye for 5-15 minutes.
 This can be repeated several times a day.
 A warm gel eye mask can also be used instead of a washcloth.
-Gentle massaging can be combined with warm compress.
-Warm compression reduces pain, and swelling, moves the pus to the surface, dissolves pus and removes crusts.
+Gentle massaging can be combined with a warm compress.
+Warm compression reduces pain, and swelling moves the pus to the surface, dissolves pus, and removes crusts.